Awake brain surgery, also known as an awake craniotomy, is a type of surgery performed on the brain while you are awake and alert.

 Why Is an Awake Brain Surgery Performed?

-Neurosurgeons perform awake brain surgery to remove the tumors close to the brain areas controlling critical functions such as vision, body movements, language, etc.
+Neurosurgeons perform awake brain surgery to remove the tumors close to the brain areas controlling critical functions such as body movements, language and speech

 Also, awake brain surgery is performed for those tumors that are spread all over the brain and do not have a border.
 One such tumor is glioma.